ShizukaDonaghue/happy-beans/TESTING.md

 XXXXXXXXXXXXXXXX  NEED SCREENSHOTS  XXXXXXXXXXXXXXXXXXXX (PP4 walkthrough)

 ## Browser Compatibility
-Browser compatibility was checked for the following browsers and no issues found.
+Browser compatibility was checked for the following browsers and no issues were found.
 * Google Chrome
 * Microsoft Edge
 * Apple Safari